inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	The other directional signal in Harvard's offensive machine is senior Phil Yip, who is very fast.
 Yip is so fast that he has set a record for being fast.
 Expect to see Yip elu all rsuers and  it into the endzone five or six times, his average for a game.
-Yip, nicknamed "fumblefingers" and "you asshole" by his teammates, hopes to carry the ball with him at least one of th times.
+Yip, nicknamed "fumblefingers" and " asshole" by his teammates, hopes to carry the ball with him at least one of th times.
 YALE: